Baked Spaghetti & Meatballs (recipe)

 3 sprigs fresh basil leaves (optional)

 - Heat oven to 400° F. In a large bowl, combine the beef, panko, milk, eggs, salt, and pepper; mix well.
-Scoop & form the mixture into 18 meatballs.
+Scoop & form the mixture into 18 meatballs (a cookie scoop is a great tool here!).

 - Stir together the marinara sauce and water in a 2½-quart baking dish (9×13″) until well blended.
 Add the spaghetti noodles and stir to evenly coat in the sauce, laying on the bottom of the pan in an even layer.
 Add the meatballs on top.
 Cover with foil and bake, gently stirring once or twice while baking, until the pasta and meatballs are cooked through, 50-60 minutes.